ahuacate/pve-nas/README.md

 A ZFS backend depends heavily on RAM, so you need at least 16GB (Recommend 32GB).
 TrueNAS specifies a minimum of 8GB RAM.

-Our Ubuntu NAS CT requires only 256MB RAM because the ZFS backend is managed by the Proxmox host.
+Our Ubuntu NAS CT requires only 512MB RAM because the ZFS backend is managed by the Proxmox host.
 In practice, use as much RAM you can get for your hardware/budget.

 ## 1.2.
 ZFS SSD Cache

 ZFS allows for tiered caching of data through the use of memory caches.
 While ZFS cache is optional we recommend the use of ZFS cache.

-With a Ubuntu NAS cache partitions can be made using PVE host drives or better use a dedicated SSD/NVMe disks.
-ZFS cache will provide High Speed disk I/O:
+With a Ubuntu NAS, cache partitions can be made using PVE host drives or better use dedicated SSD/NVMe disks.
+ZFS cache will provide High-Speed disk I/O:

 - ZFS Intent Log, or ZIL, to buffer WRITE operations.
-- ARC and L2ARC which are meant for READ operations.
+- ARC and L2ARC are meant for READ operations.

 ### 1.2.1.
 TrueNAS NAS
 For optimum performance install a dedicated PCIe NVMe HBA Adapter Card dedicated for ZFS Cache.

 ### 1.2.2.
 Ubuntu NAS

-Create a SSD/NVMe root drive cache partition or install a dedicated SSD/NVMe disk for ZFS Cache.
+Create an SSD/NVMe root drive cache partition or install a dedicated SSD/NVMe disk for ZFS Cache.

 #### 1.2.2.1.
 Partition ZFS Cache Setup -  PVE OS SSD/NVMe

-This is the most cost effective method of deploying ZFS cache.
+This is the most cost-effective method of deploying ZFS cache.
 Instructions are in our [PVE Host Setup](https://github.com/ahuacate/pve-host-setup#121-primary-host---partition-pve-os-ssds-for-zfs-cache---zfs-file-server) guide.

 #### 1.2.2.2.
 Dedicated ZFS Cache Setup - SSD/NVMe